skuid/pdsref/README.md

 # Advanced mode

 If you want to use your own postgres database, answer `N` to the two questions above.
 During the install it will prompt for the postgresql database information.
-During `make start`, it will not start a local postgres instance and sill instead rely on the values you provided.
+During `make start`, it will not start a local postgres instance and will instead rely on the values you provided.